- Home

 Preschoolers (3-5 years)

-By the preschool years, children are starting to understand the concept of death but struggle with its permanence (e.g. they may ask when the dead parent is coming home).
+By the preschool years, children are starting to understand the concept of death but struggle with the idea that death is permanent (e.g. they may repeatedly ask about death, or ask when the dead parent is coming home).
 Young children don’t have an adult concept of time and understand only what’s happening now.

 Possible reactions |